veenaledi/Auraly/README.md

 The mood labels are as follows:- 0: Sad 1: Happy 2: Energetic 3.
 Calm

-Outliers were removed using iqr to improve accuracy
+Outliers were removed using iqr to improve accuracy of the models.

-Duplicated rows were dropped and only one of any duplicated rows was left.
+Duplicated rows were dropped to improve data quality aand have accurate representation.

-We filtered to around 80k tracks for better analysis and perfomance.
+We filtered the dataset to around 10-20k samples for better analysis and perfomance.
+Used a random_set = 42.

-Rows with missing values were filled with numerical columns filled with their median and categorical columns filled with their mode
+Rows with missing values were filled with numerical columns filled with their median and categorical columns filled with their mode.

+After cleaning the dataframe was saved as 'cleaned_music_data.csv'

 2. __Cleaning the "Spotify_Youtube.csv.zip" datset__.

 The columns not required for our dataset were dropped and the rows with missing feature values were also dropped.

-Columns were manipulated to be lowercase for uniformity and duplicates checked and appeaared to have none.
+All columns were numalised to lowercase for uniformity and duplicates checked and appeaared to have none.

+The column for duration_ms was changed to duration_min.

+The trained model from the main notebook was loaded as well as the label map for the moods.
+The  model was used to predictthe expected features.

+A function was defined to try to generate a playlist using moods.

+The new data frame was saved to a csv file called 'spotify_mood_dataset.csv' that will be used for deploying.

-3. __Claning the "music_df" dataset__
+3. __Cleaning the "music_df" dataset__

 The Columns were nomalised to lowercase and extra spaces removed by replacing with underscore.

-The phrase column was cleaned by converting it to lowercase, handling contractions, removing URls, mentions, hashtags, non-ascii characters specific symbols and extra spaces.
+A function was created to transform the short phrase column by converting it to lowercase, handling contractions, removing URls, mentions, hashtags, non-ascii characters specific symbols and extra spaces.
-A cleaned phrase column was created and the phrase column dropped.
-Empty rows were also dropped.

-Duplicated rows where also removed
+A cleaned_phrase column was created from the short phrase column and the short phrase column was dropped.
+Empty rows were also dropped Duplicated rows where also removed.

-### 3.2 Data Inspection
+A preprocessing function was defined for stopwords and for lematizing.
+A function was also created for assigning parts of speech(pos) of the cleaned_phrases column.

+Another function was created for tokenising nad lematizing the cleaned_phrase column whereby a new column was created called phrases

+The cleaned_phrases column was dropped and the resulting data frame had 229 rows and 3 columns.

+A new dataframe was created called phrase_df and a csv file saved called 'phrases.csv'.

+The Phrases dataframe was mapped to their respective moods and mood_label using the file label_map.json.

+A column was created to turn the mood_label column into a string for maping and TF-IDF vectorizor used to transform the input phrase.
+We then compute cosine similarity between input and all phrases in dataset and find the index of the most similar phrase

+A function was defined for all moods to generate a playlist of 30 songs with an ambiguity_margin 0f 0.05 and a min_similarity of 0.01 for filtering out irrelevant results.

+Tests were done to show whether the vectorizor and phrase matrix worked and both were saved to "tfidf_vectorizer.pkl" and "tfidf_phrase_matrix.pkl" using pickle.dump for purposes of deploying.

 ### 3.2 Cleaning Summary

+ The main notebbok proceeds from here so as to come up with a model.

 The mood distribution showed that 'happy' with had the most songs followed by 'sad', then 'energetic and finally 'calm'.